 “I don’t like diets because people are waiting to go off their diet and go back to eating the way they always did,” she says.
 “You need something that’s sustainable.”

+Worse yet, your metabolic rate will be in ruins.
 “We see people who’ve been yo-yo dieters for all their lives who can’t lose a darn thing on 1,000 calories a day,” she says.

 A more realistic, proven option

-Instead, just make one positive change.
-Start with whatever you can do: Wander around the farmer’s market or grocery store and pick out one new vegetable that you’ve never tried.
-Or maybe prepare it a different way.
-Oven-roast your veggies instead of always thinking “vegetables” means “salad.”
+“Start simple,” advises Bander.
+“Maybe just wander around a farmer’s market or grocery store and pick out a new vegetable you’ve never tried.
+Or maybe prepare a familiar vegetable a different way.”
+(As an example, oven-roast your veggies instead of just tossing a salad.)